Utah

 State Testing and Requirements

-- LEAs are required to administer the Screener within 30 days of enrollment within the first month of school, and within 10 days of enrollment thereafter.
-(Students are eligible for EL services if they earn a score of 1-4 on Screener for grades K-12.)
+• LEAs are required to administer the Screener within 30 calendar days of enrollment within the first month of school, and within 10 school days of enrollment thereafter.
+(Students are eligible for EL services if they earn a score of 1-4.9 on Screener for grades K-12.)

-- All ELs must be tested annually using the ACCESS for ELLs assessment.
-When students earn a Proficiency Level of 5.0 or higher, they are considered fluent in English.
+• All ELs must be tested annually using the ACCESS for ELLs assessment.
+When students earn an Overall Composite Score of 4.2 or higher and a Speaking Score of 3.5 or higher, they are considered fluent in English.
 Students are then re-designated to monitoring status for four years.
 Students are not required to take the ACCESS for ELLs assessment during these four years of monitoring.
 The LEA may use appropriate data, evaluation, and team-based problem solving to consider reclassifying the student as EL if, while in monitoring status, students demonstrate consistent and continued need for increased language support services.

 Test Preparation and Training